hazelcast/hazelcast-csharp-client/docs/doc/obtaining.md

 > dotnet add package Hazelcast.NET
 ```

-Or added to the project as a package reference:
+Or manually added to the project as a package reference:

 ```
 <PackageReference Include="Hazelcast.NET" Version="4.0.0" />